tanguyLC01/DL-Plant-Assignment/README.md

 | Preprocessed    |     0.5282       |    0.8981      |
 | Augmented       |     0.0148       |    0.8706      |
 | Transformer     |     0.000286     |    0.9872      |

+We can see the Transformer perfoms better than with the other techniques.
+To be noted that we trained the Transformer with the entire dataset at each epoch, without early stopping.
+This means the other two models did not go through as many images as the Transformer did, which could explain the test accuracy difference.
+We can still note that the preprocessed technique gave better results than the augmented one.

 # How to Use
 If you want to see the models specifications, there are all in the folder _utils_ in the files _linear_model.py_, _ensemble_learning_.